-Field measurements have been, and will likely continue to be, the primary source of data on the occurrence and intensity of atmospheric NPF (Kerminen et al., 2018; and references therein).
+- 40 of atmospheric NPF (Kerminen et al., 2018; and references therein).
 Traditionally, the most common way to estimate the NPF event frequency from atmospheric observations is to classify individual measurement days into a small number of categories, from which one then calculates the fraction of days during which NPF events occurs (Dal Maso et al., 2005; Kulmala et al., 2012; Dada et al., 2018).
-Such NPF event classification methods, while widely applied in the scientific literature, tend to be subjective and time consuming, and often result in a large fraction of days for which it is difficult to estimate whether a NPF event took place or not.
+Such NPF event classification methods, while widely applied in the scientific literature, tend to be subjective and time consuming, and often result in a large fraction of days for which - 45 it is difficult to estimate whether a NPF event took place or not.
 The subjectivity and time consumptions issues can be alleviated using automatic or semi-automatic methods applied to field measurement data (e.g. Joutsensaari et al., 2018; Zaidan et al., 2018; Su et al., 2022), but the problem of having a larger fraction of days difficult to classify tends to remain.

-An alternative way to approach the NPF event frequency is to define some indicator, based on quantities obtained from field measurements, that predicts NPF events in a more probabilistic way (Hyvönen et al., 2005; McMurry et al., 2005; Kuang et al., 2010; Jayaratne et al., 2015; Cai et al., 2021; Olin et al., 2022).
+An alternative way to approach the NPF event frequency is to define some indicator, based on quantities obtained

+- 50 from field measurements, that predicts NPF events in a more probabilistic way (Hyvönen et al., 2005; McMurry et al., 2005; Kuang et al., 2010; Jayaratne et al., 2015; Cai et al., 2021; Olin et al., 2022).
 The benefits of such approaches compared to the traditional NPF event classification methods are that they are usually faster and more easily applicable to all measurement days.
-However, the indicators developed so far tend to be sensitive to the dominant NPF pathway and possibly other site-specific factors, requiring a priori knowledge of the mechanisms involved in NPF at any given site or requiring complementary measurements, such as concentration measurements of sulfuric acid and other precursors gases that are not always available in the field.
+However, the indicators developed so far tend to be sensitive to the dominant NPF pathway and possibly other site-specific factors, casting doubts about their general applicability to different atmospheric environments. - 55

 In the vast majority of studies, the intensity of NPF was estimated only for days showing clear signs of both particle formation and subsequent particle growth.
 This is an undesirable feature, since atmospheric NPF appears to proceed on other types of days as well, albeit typically with weaker intensities (Kulmala et al., 2022a).
-Currently available tools have a hard time in quantifying these weak-intensity, yet often non-negligible, periods of NPF because of instrumental limitations and heterogeneities in measured air masses, limiting determination of both particle formation and growth rates.
+Currently available tools have a hard time in quantifying these weak-intensity, yet often non-negligible, periods of NPF because of

+60 instrumental limitations and heterogeneities in measured air masses, limiting determination of both particle formation and growth rates.

 In this manuscript, we present a novel approach, the Nano Ranking Analysis, for characterizing NPF from atmospheric observations.
 In the following sections, we begin by introducing and detailing the Nano Ranking Analysis.
 Subsequently, we offer an overview of the measurement site and the instruments employed in our study.
+Finally, we

-Finally, we outline the procedure for calculating the formation rate, as well as the utilization of the traditional classification method.
+65 outline the procedure for calculating the formation rate, as well as the utilization of the traditional classification method.
 Both components will then be used to demonstrate the effectiveness of our novel approach.